rahulamlekar/COMP-310-Operating-Systems/assignment-4/src/README.txt

 I then run some string tests, continuously allocating and copying some strings.
 I also check that my_free() calls don't mess up any fof the saved strings.

+I also run my_mallinfo() to see that the malloc system is allocating data correctly.

 I then do some invalid parameter tests to make sure that edge cases don't crash the program.

 I then do a "silly byte" test where I malloc hundreds of thousands of individual bytes.
 I then free half of those bytes and do string testing again.
 After freeing the other half of the silly bytes I check that my strings haven't been corrupted.
+I also check that changing the policy with my_mallopt() works.

 Finally, I test that allocating millions of bytes doesn't crash the program or corrupt the previously allocated strings.